cisagov/manage.get.gov/docs/developer/README.md

 8. Under the dropdown on `Select Plan`, select `basic-sandbox`
 9. Under `Service Instance` enter `getgov-s3` for the name and leave the other fields empty

 See this [resource](https://cloud.gov/docs/services/s3/) for information on associating an S3 instance with your sandbox through the CLI.
-The basic commands should be `cf bind-service getgov-<your-initials> <getgov-s3>` and `cf restage getgov-<your-initials>`.

 ### Testing your S3 instance locally
 To test the S3 bucket associated with your sandbox, you will need to add four additional variables to your `.env` file.
 These are as follows: